A history of Russian crises redux

 The 1998 crash was a disaster, especially for the normal people that once again saw their life savings evaporate overnight.
 But it also reset the economy and laid the groundwork for a rapid recovery.

-Putin took over in 2000 and pushed through a radical set of reforms such as rewriting the labour code, setting realistic flat income tax rates that are still in place today (with a few tweaks such as to VAT) and he began to raise public wages by 10% a year over the next decade.
+Putin took over in 2000 and pushed through a radical set of reforms such as rewriting the labour code, setting realistic flat income tax rates that are still in place today (with a few tweaks such as those to VAT) and he began to raise public wages by 10% a year over the next decade.

-Most importantly what academics Barry Ickes and Clifford Gaddy had dubbed “the virtual economy” was destroyed – a system where business was done almost entirely on barter.
-The collapse in the value of the ruble forced a re-monetarisation of the economy that allowed the bank sector to work again and tax revenues began to pour into the federal coffers.
+Most importantly, what academics Barry Ickes and Clifford Gaddy had dubbed “the virtual economy” was destroyed – a system where business was done almost entirely on barter.
+The collapse in the value of the ruble forced a re-monetarisation of the economy that allowed the bank sector to work again, and tax revenues began to pour into the federal coffers.

-As ruble denominated labour wages were slashed by three quarters, oil companies that earned dollars on the international markets became cash cows overnight and primed the pump.
+As ruble-denominated labour wages were slashed by three quarters, oil companies that earned dollars on the international markets became cash cows overnight and primed the pump.
 The oil companies invested more in just 1999 than they had collectively over the previous decade.
 And their business only got better after the oil prices began their inexorable climb to a peak of $150 per barrel over the next five years.

 Having cleared out the oligarch banks – the so-called “Financial Industrial Groups” – the banks that were left were mostly more commercially minded and flourished as they rushed to tap the international capital markets where they could “borrow long and cheap overseas, but lend short and expensive at home.”
 Banks like Russky Standart, a POS retail specialist that pioneered the unsecured lending business, boomed.